ewal31/mysite/posts/2023-06-02-implementing-kernel-density-estimation.markdown

 [^UnbiasedWeightedRecover]: If all of the samples have a weight of one, we recover the traditional equation for non-biased variance, as both $\sum_i^n w_i$ and $n_{\text{eff}}$ will equal $n$.

-Using this definition we can modify Silverman's *Rule of Thumb* for weighted samples
+Using this definition we modify Silverman's *Rule of Thumb* for weighted samples so that bandwidth estimates are still possible.

 ```julia
 using StatsBase: quantile, Weights

 function h_est_silverman(samples, ws)
     μ = sum(ws .* samples) / sum(ws)

     neff = sum(ws)^2 / sum(ws .^ 2)
     unbiased_variance = 1 / sum(ws) * sum(ws .* (samples .- μ) .^ 2) / ( 1 - 1 / neff )

     # We also calculate a weighted IQR
     (q1, q3) = quantile(samples, Weights(ws), [0.25, 0.75])
     IQR = q3 - q1

     0.9 * min( √(unbiased_variance) , IQR / 1.34) * length(samples) ^ (-1 / 5)
 end
 ```